devWRM/frontend-wordsmith/README.md

 ### Upcoming Features

 * User login
-* Users can add Resources
+* Users can add and delete Resources
 * Search feature for Subjects and Words